codinghaven/LiquidFun-Cocos2dx/README.md

 Creating a project is the same as you would regularly do using `cocos new`

 After that you will have an empty project that's ready to go :)

+Note:

+As of now, only Android is fully supported.
+IOS and Windows are coming soon!